Graham Greene: Personal life

 Greene was an agnostic, but was baptised into the Catholic faith in 1926 after meeting his future wife Vivien Dayrell-Browning.
 They were married on 15 October 1927 at St Mary's Church, Hampstead, north London.
-The Greenes had two children, Lucy Caroline Bourget Greene (born 1933) and Francis Greene (born 1936), who was his father's literary executor.
+The Greenes had two children, Lucy Caroline Bourget Greene (born 1933) and Francis Greene (born 1936), who became his father's literary executor.

-In his discussions with Father George Trollope, the priest to whom he went for instruction in Catholicism, Greene argued with the cleric "on the ground of dogmatic atheism", as Greene's primary difficulty with religion was what he termed the "if" surrounding God's existence.
+In his discussions with Father George Trollope, the priest to whom he went for instruction in Catholicism, Greene argued with the cleric "on the ground of dogmatic atheism", as Greene's primary difficulty with religion was what he termed the "if" surrounding the existence of a God.
 He found, however, that "after a few weeks of serious argument the 'if' was becoming less and less improbable", and Greene converted and was baptised after vigorous arguments initially with the priest in which he defended atheism, or at least the "if" of agnosticism.
 Late in life, Greene called himself a "Catholic agnostic".

-Beginning in 1946, Greene had an affair with Catherine Walston, the wife of Henry Walston, a wealthy farmer and future life peer.
-That relationship is generally thought to have informed the writing of The End of the Affair, published in 1951, when the relationship came to an end.
+From 1946 Greene conducted an affair with Catherine Walston, the wife of Henry Walston, a wealthy farmer and future life peer.
+During this time they spent three or four significant periods living in Catherine's cottage in Dooagh, Achill Island, off the coast of Ireland.
+That period is generally thought to have informed the writing of The End of the Affair, published in 1951, which was dedicated to her.
+Walston's husband demanded that the adulterous relationship cease after the publication of the book, but it continued until about 1966.

 Greene left his family in 1947, but Vivien refused to grant him a divorce, in accordance with Catholic teaching, and they remained married until Greene's death in 1991.

 Greene lived with manic depression (bipolar disorder).
 He had a history of depression, which had a profound effect on his writing and personal life.
 In a letter to his wife, he told her that he had "a character profoundly antagonistic to ordinary domestic life", and that "unfortunately, the disease is also one's material".